Resurrection (East 17 album)

-Resurrection is the first studio album by E-17.
-The album was released on 16 November 1998.
+Resurrection is the fourth studio album by the English boy band East 17 and their only album under the E-17 name.
+The album was released on 16 November 1998 as their first album as a trio, following Tony Mortimer's departure and initial split the year prior.

 "Each Time" and "Betcha Can't Wait" were released as singles.
 "Each Time" peaked at No. 2 on the UK Singles Chart, while "Betcha Can't Wait" peaked at No. 12.

+Despite each single being top 20 hits, the album failed to repeat the success of their first three albums, peaking at number 43 on the UK Albums Chart and the band would be dropped by their record label Telstar Records in 1999, resulting in their second split and eventual reunion in 2006, as well as that it would be their last studio album until Dark Light fourteen years later.

 Greatest

 In 2013, Resurrection was re-released via the Demon Music Group under the name Greatest with a slightly re-arranged track listing.